-Meet Breni Crabtree — an RN with specialty training in pediatrics and a mother to a Type 1.
+Meet Breni Crabtree—an RN with specialty training in pediatrics and a mother to a type 1.
 She and her family survived the Katrina Hurricane and other evacuations out of New Orleans, La.
-“With a son with Type 1, I have to consider things I didn’t consider before,” says Breni.
-“Before Katrina, we called hurricane evacuations, ‘hurricane vacations,’ and we would pack 3 days’ worth of supplies.
-Now, I pack for 2 weeks.”
+“With a son with type 1, I have to consider things I didn’t consider before,” says Breni.
+“Before Katrina, we called hurricane evacuations, ‘hurricane vacations,’ and we would pack three days’ worth of supplies.
+Now, I pack for two weeks.”
 Breni also advised to prepare for traffic.
 “It’s been bumper to bumper, so you can’t turn off to get something last minute,” says Breni.
 “Pack extra supplies but especially fast-acting sugars, like juices, for the interstate.”

 What if you run out of diabetes supplies?

 - To prevent this, consider bulking up on supplies by asking your doctor to call in a larger script in advance.
 (It may be difficult to access supplies while on the road or due to closures.)

 - For emergency supplies, contact the Red Cross at 877-500-8645.
 Visit here to find a location near you.

 - Breni recommends that you have your prescriptions filled at a chain drugstore.
 “If my son’s prescription is on file at a major drugstore, then I know I can get supplies on the road,” says Breni.
 “We don’t use a local pharmacy because of that.”

 Apart from supplies, what else do you recommend bringing?

 “I always have a separate binder with my son’s medical information—downloads from his pump and information from his endocrinologist—that way if I need to know something, I can tell medical personnel.”
 Breni also recommends packing plenty of water and food for the journey.

 Also, remember to write down emergency contact numbers in the binder in the event that your phone dies!